-We carried out an evaluation, under the supervision and with the participation of our Chief Executive Officer and Chief Financial Officer, James Nathanielsz, of the effectiveness of our internal controls over financial reporting as of June 30, 2019.
-Based on this assessment, management believes that, as of June 30, 2019, we did not maintain effective internal control over financial reporting based on the criteria established in the "Internal Integrated Framework" issued by COSO in 2013 due to certain material weaknesses in its internal controls.
-Specifically, the Board does not currently have a director who qualifies as an audit committee financial expert as defined in Item 407(d)(5) (ii) of Regulation S-K. Further, because of the lack of administrative support staff, and due to the financial constraints on the Company, management has not been able to develop or implement controls related to the segregation of duties for purposes of financial reporting.
-As noted above, management has undertaken efforts to mitigate this by intending to hire a new employee on at least a part-time basis who will be solely tasked with financial reporting duties, subject to receiving sufficient financing.
+We carried out an evaluation, under the supervision and with the participation of our Chief Executive Officer and our Chief Financial Officer, of the effectiveness of our internal controls over financial reporting as of June 30, 2020.
+Based on this assessment, management believes that, as of June 30, 2020, we did not maintain effective internal control over financial reporting based on the criteria established in the "Internal Integrated Framework" issued by COSO in 2013 due to certain material weaknesses in its internal controls.
+Specifically, the Board does not currently have a director who qualifies as an audit committee financial expert as defined in Item 407(d)(5)(ii) of Regulation S-K. Further, because of the lack of administrative support staff, and due to the financial constraints on the Company, management has not been able to develop or implement controls related to the segregation of duties for purposes of financial reporting.
+Management has undertaken efforts to mitigate this by intending to hire a new employee on at least a part-time basis to undertake general accounting functions, subject to receiving sufficient financing.
 There is no guarantee, however, that we will be able to implement this new hire during the course of the current fiscal year or that this by itself will markedly improve our internal control over financial reporting.